zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

    * **Swagger documentation endpoint**

-     The endpoint for the Swagger documentation.
+     The endpoint for the Swagger documentation

    * **Health endpoint**

-     The endpoint used for health checks by the Discovery Service.
+     The endpoint used for health checks by the Discovery Service

    * **Info endpoint**

-     The endpoint to get information about the service.
+     The endpoint to get information about the service

    The following java code is an example of these endpoints added to the Spring Controller: